djbarker/boltzmann/docs/source/guides/basic.rst

 -------

 Now we're ready to run the simulation.
-This is achieved a single call to the :py:meth:`~boltzmann.core.Simulation.iterate` method, which takes a single parameter: the number of iterations to run.
+This is achieved simply by a call to the :py:meth:`~boltzmann.core.Simulation.iterate` method, which takes a single parameter: the number of iterations to run.

 .. code-block:: Python